jillesvangurp/sinatra-docdsl/README.md

 # install
 	TODO actually deploy the gem, for now build it yourself

     > gem install sinatra-docdsl

 # Usage

     > your app.rb

-    TODO update documentation; for now you are better off looking at the tests

-    class App < Sinatra::Base
+class AnotherDocumentedApp < Sinatra::Base
-      register Sinatra::Doc
+  register Sinatra::DocDsl

-      doc "gets a list of"
-      get "something" { ... }

-      doc "you get", {
-        :id => "the id"
-      }
-      get "whatever/:id" { ... }
+  page do
+    title "DocDSL demo"
+    header "DocDSL API"
+    introduction "is awesome"
+    footer "QED"
+  end

+  documentation "get a list of things" get "/things" do
+    "{}"
+  end

+  documentation "post a blob" do
+    payload "some json content"
+    response "some other json content" end

+  post "/things" do
+    "{}"
+  end
 end

 # License